 Despite declining homeownership rates and the challenges they face in the housing market, Hispanic homeowners were the only racial/ethnic group with a growing homeownership rate both in the U.S. and Houston between 2020 and 2021.
 Hispanic residents will soon become the largest share of homebuyers in the country.

-We observe inequity in the housing market not only in loan denials or predatory mortgages for lower-value properties, but also in foreclosures.
+We observe disparities in the housing market not only in loan denials or predatory mortgages for lower-value properties, but also in foreclosures.
 According to the Kinder Institute’s 2022 State of Housing report, foreclosures in the three-county area were disproportionately higher in suburban communities of color.
-Within Harris County, each of the 10 census tracts with the highest foreclosure rates consisted of majority people of color.
+Within Harris County, each of the 10 census tracts with the highest foreclosure rates consisted mostly of communities that have been historically underrepresented.
 The report states that these particularly high foreclosure rates are likely correlated with the unfavorable mortgage terms banks typically offer these communities.

 Continue reading about housing issues such as evictions and homelessness in Houston